Argentine National Anthem: Controversy

-The song includes a line that has given rise to controversy: Buenos--Ayres se [o]pone á la frente De los pueblos de la ínclita union.
+The song includes a line that has given rise to controversy: Buenos Aires se [o]pone a la frente / de los pueblos de la ínclita union.
 In the manuscript and an early printed song-sheet the word opone is used; a slightly later version of the song-sheet correcting obvious errors such as spelling mistakes was issued with the same date of 14 May 1813, but with opone changed to pone.
 The meaning reverses: "Buenos Aires opposes the front of the people of the union" to "Buenos Aires positions itself at the front ...".
 The original opone has been interpreted as advancing part of the centralist views in Buenos Aires, but has also been considered a "tragical misprint".
-In many other lines the anthem goes beyond the Argentine theater of the Spanish American wars of independence and references events in Mexico, Central America, Northern South America, and Upper Peru.
-The growing ideas of independence are reflected in lines such as "On the surface of the earth rises a glorious new nation, her head is crowned with laurels, and a Lion lies defeated at her feet".
-This portrays not just Spanish absolutism, but Spain itself, as the enemy.
+In several other places, the anthem goes beyond the Argentine theater of the Spanish American wars of independence and fleetingly references events in Mexico, Central America, Northern South America, and Charcas.
+Blooming ideas of independence appear in lines such as "On the face of the earth rises / a new and glorious nation, / her head is crowned with laurel, / and a Lion lies defeated at her feet".
+The lion is an allegory that portrays not just Spanish absolutism, but Spain itself, as the enemy.

-The words strongly attacking Spain were no longer sung.
+No anti-Spanish text is sung today.

 Usage

 Performance of the national anthem is mandatory during all official events, and Argentines in attendance are expected to stand up and sing it.
+Uniformed personnel must salute during the playing, while troops on parade must present arms.

 Radio broadcasters voluntarily perform the anthem at midnight, while TV channels do so before closing down their daily broadcast.
 On national holidays, it is mandatory to perform the national anthem at midnight.

 The national anthem is ruled in Argentine law by Decree 10302/1944.

-The rock musician Charly García broke legal regulations dealing with the reproduction of the song when he included an idiosyncratic cover version in his 1990 album Filosofía barata y zapatos de goma, stirring much controversy.
+Rock musician Charly García broke legal regulations dealing with the reproduction of the song when he included an idiosyncratic cover version in his 1990 album Filosofía barata y zapatos de goma, stirring much controversy.
 In 1998 various Argentine artists reedited the anthem and other patriotic songs in the joint album El Grito Sagrado.
-Other singers followed on their footsteps recreating the piece in their own ways.
+Other singers followed on their footsteps, recreating the piece in their own ways.

 A line from the original version of the national anthem was used as the Argentine title of the 1928 film known in English as The Charge of the Gauchos.

 The national anthem appears at the beginning of the 1985 film The Official Story, an Academy Award winner.